 Why You Need to Stay on Top of Property Maintenance Requests

-In the world of landlording and homeownership, there are multiple ways people estimate how much maintenance will cost for a property.
-One general rule states that maintenance will cost around 1.5 times the monthly average rent of the property.
+There are a plethora of ways to estimate how much maintenance will cost for a property.
+One general rule says that maintenance will cost around 1.5 times the monthly average rent of the property.
 For example, if the rent price is $1,000, you would typically expect to spend around $1,500 on maintenance for the year.
-Another estimating tool is the 1% rule – this means 1% of your rental’s worth when you purchased it should be set aside for the yearly maintenance costs.

 - Avoids Conflicts with Tenants: Maintaining a positive relationship with your renters will lead to less stress and a better rental experience for both parties.
-By responding to tenants’ maintenance requests as soon as possible and fixing what they ask will show them you are professional at completing your landlord tasks.
+Responding to and completing tenants’ maintenance requests as soon as possible will show them you care about their comfort and safety.
 When a tenant knows a landlord is responsive and helpful, they are more inclined to renew their lease.

-- Less Work During Tenant Turnover: As you complete routine maintenance throughout the previous lease, such as having pest control prevention, replacing light bulbs, or fixing water leaks, there will be less work when a new tenant moves in.
+- Makes Less Work of Tenant Turnover: As you complete routine maintenance throughout the previous lease (like pest control, replacing light bulbs, or fixing water leaks), there’ll be less work when a new tenant moves in.
 This means you can spend less time updating your rental so you can fill the vacancy as quickly as possible to continue your rent cash flow.

-- Protects Your Property Investment: Like we mentioned above, maintenance is another way you protect your property investment – catching things that could turn into larger issues will help you save money and even increase the value of your property.
+- Protects Your Rental Property Investment: Regular upkeep is another way you protect your property investment since catching problems before they become huge issues will help you save money and even increase the value of your property.

-- Must Maintain the Warranty of Habitability: The implied warranty of habitability means that landlords have to take care of any repairs that will make the unit uninhabitable such as a broken heater during winter or a burst pipe.
+- Upholds the Warranty of Habitability: The implied warranty of habitability means that landlords have to take care of any repairs that will make the unit uninhabitable, such as a broken heater during winter or a burst pipe.
 This is laid out in a lease and is a responsibility landlords need to take seriously.

 How Maintenance Requests Work in TurboTenant